 Big Multi-Effect – Boss ME series.
 These pedals can be programed to recall sound patches, but also function as what-you-see-is-what-you-get collection of single effects all in one box.
 Acts as preamp: No.

 Compact Multi-Effect – Line 6 HX Stomp.
-Stupid expensive, but amazing quality and attention to detail in a small box.
+Very expensive, but amazing quality and attention to detail in a small box.
 It includes an input-loading feature to match impedance and effect options for days and days, plus occasional firmware updates that add features.
 Acts as preamp: Yes.

 Pluging Your Ukulele Into a Preamp or Pedals: